evkx/evkx.github.io/content/models/lotus/emeya/emeya_s/_index.md

 ### Brakes

 You can choose between different brake systems.
 The standard option brakes use a [cast-iron disc coated with tungsten carbide](../../../../technology/brakes/#carbid-brakes).
 It doesn't rust and produces hardly any brake dust.
-The front discs are 412mm, and the rear discs are 397mm.
+The front discs are 412 mm, and the rear discs are 397 mm.
 The second option brakes uses [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
-The front discs are 412mm, and the rear discs are 397mm.
+The front discs are 412 mm, and the rear discs are 397 mm.

 ### Regenerative Braking